-Records management systems (RMS) are used by public safety agencies, including fire, police, and other groups, helping them run operations smoothly and efficiently every day.
-These records are often protected, regulated or may need to be publicly accessible.
-These factors complicate implementations thus increasing the need to avoid typical pitfalls.
+Records management systems are used by public safety agencies such as fire, police, and other groups to help them run their operations more efficiently.
+These records are often protected or regulated, and they may need to be publicly accessible.
+These factors can complicate implementations, thus increasing the need to avoid typical pitfalls.

-The most significant challenges to RMS occur during the software selection process.
-Public safety agencies can fall into the trap of looking at the market and quickly identifying a solution that is specifically tailored to organizations in the same field, but requirements are often much more specific.
-You do not want to realize incompatibilities months into the implementation only to discover resources have been wasted.
+The most significant RMS challenges occur during the software selection process.
+Public safety agencies can fall into the trap of looking at the market and quickly identifying a solution that is specifically tailored to organizations in the same field, though their own requirements are much more specific.
+You do not want to find incompatibilities and wasted resources after you are already several months deep into an implementation.

 Defining Scope: Do not assume you only need to replace the RMS capabilities

-You may be operating with some capabilities in your current RMS, while others operate through a separate application.
+You may be operating with some capabilities in your current records management system, while others operate through a separate application.
 Many organizations start by assuming they will replace the current RMS capabilities when there might be a great opportunity to replace everything with one RMS, eliminating a lot of complexity.

 - Incident reporting